cgrilson7/ParetoPassers/README.md

 In this group of candidates with fabulously unimaginative parents, A, B, and D are on the frontier because there is no other player with both more rings and more MVPs.
 C, however, does not get voted in.
 While he has more rings than A and B, D has even more -- and D also earned the same amount of MVPs.
 In this case, C is 'dominated by' D.

 If there were a fifth candidate E, who had earned 3 MVPs and 3 rings in his career, the frontier would shift.
 B would then become dominated by E, and fail to make the HOF.

-Hopefully this helped answer any lingering questions you might have had about Pareto.
-Now, let's dive in with some real data!

 ------------------------------------------------------------------------